DataSQRL/sqrl/README.md

 - A compiler for SQRL scripts that produces complete data pipelines against configurable data infrastructure.
 - A package manager that resolve data dependencies and supports pluggable configuration of data systems for execution.

-DataSQRL is analogous to an operating system for data.
-Much like an operating system orchestrates multiple pluggable pieces of hardware (e.g. CPU, RAM, hard drive) behind a uniform interface, DataSQRL orchestrates multiple pluggable data systems (e.g. database, stream engine, API server) behind a unified development environment.
+The goal for DataSQRL is to become an abstraction layer over existing data technologies for building data services, APIs, and applications that makes developers more productive without sacrificing too much control or expressivity.

 ## Current Limitations